Central Service Technician

 • Medical Equipment Preparer

-The students enrolled in the Central Service Technician program should be able to meet the established technical standards identified below with or without reasonable accommodation.
-The technical standards for the Central Service Technician program are representative of those found in the Central Service Technician profession.
+The students enrolled in the Sterile Processing Technician program should be able to meet the established technical standards identified below with or without reasonable accommodation.
+The technical standards for the Sterile Processing Technician program are representative of those found in the Sterile Processing Technician profession.

 This program is open to qualified high school applicants.
 Learn more >